How to buy a hotel:

 When you’re ready to start shopping for a property, here are some key criteria to consider.

-• Location.
+Location.
 Is it centrally located, close to downtown, shopping, a convention center, the beach, mountains, or local attractions?
-The property’s location will greatly affect its performance, including demand for rooms, seasonality, and the market segments it can attract.
+The property’s location will greatly affect its performance, including demand for rooms, seasonality, and the target market it can attract.

-• The property’s performance.
-If the property is currently in operation, how is it performing regarding occupancy rate, average rate, and profit margins?
+The property’s performance.
+If the property is currently in operation, how is it performing regarding metrics like hotel revenue, occupancy rate, average rate, and profit margins?
 How does its performance compare to its competitor set and similar properties in the region?
 If the property is no longer in operation, why did it shut down?
+Can you review its financial statements?

 When buying a hotel, here are the basic steps to follow: